It allows the lower portion of the colon to be examined with the help of an endoscope or thin tube.

 People taking a blood-thinning medication such as warfarin (Coumadin) or Pradaxa should consult with their doctor about the need to temporarily stop taking this medication.

-Most medications for high blood pressure, heart disease, lung disease, and seizure disorders are safe during sigmoidoscopy and can be taken on the day of the exam.
+Most medications for high blood pressure, heart disease, lung disease, and seizure disorders are safe during sigmoidoscopy and can be taken on the exam day.

 Medications for diabetes may need to be tapered before the test.